ARASHKAVEH-IO/ARASHKAVEH-IO/README.md

 - 🎓 I'm a student currently diving deep into **advanced Python**, **databases**, and **Django**.
 - 🔭 I’m focused on building solid **backend systems** and scalable web apps.
 - 🌱 Currently learning: Django REST Framework, PostgreSQL optimization, and deployment tools.
-- ⚡ Fun quote: `"NOTHING TO SAY JUST WATCH"`
+- ⚡ Dark quote: `"In the end, all codes decays. only bugs are eternal."`

 ---